Vlad15lav/machine-learning/README.md

 # Machine-Learning
 Topics and tasks for the classical machine learning

-1. Linear Regression
+1. Linear regression
 2. The validation parameters
 3. Simple classifiers and metrics
 4. Multiclass classifier
-5. Logistic Regression
+5. Logistic regression
+6. Border classifier

 ## Linear Regression
 Train a simple regression model using the Moore-Penrose matrix.
 Polynomial regression.</br>